zhanyeye/GoLearn/README.md

 #### learn-go-with-tests learning record
 + [Hello, World](/learngowithtests/hello) - Declaring variables, constants, if/else statements, switch, write your first go program and write your first test.
 Sub-test syntax and closures.
++ [Integers](/learngowithtests/integers) - Further Explore function declaration syntax and learn new ways to improve the documentation of your code.